KishoreVB70/Sage-Sample/readme.md

 - We are going to use remix IDE and metamask to deploy the contract to the Celo alfajores network
 ---
 # Conclusion
-- Congratulations, you have learned another new implementation in the Web3 world
+- Congratulations! , you have learned another new implementation in the Web3 world
 - In this tutorial, we have learned a reliable way  to generate random numbers
 ---
 # What's next